 If it’s what they want, the customers click on the CTA button to initiate the checkout.

 Homepage (1) → Search Bar (2) → Search result page (3) → Product details page (4) → CTA (5) → Cart View Page (6) → Checkout (7).

 Typically, the nav path of shoppers in this category would require about seven steps.

 Fact: shoppers that use the search bar are 1.8 times more likely to buy than average shoppers—always make their experiences seamless.

-About two-thirds of online shoppers window-shop on their smartphones for fun.
+About 2/3rd of online shoppers window-shop on their smartphones for fun.

 Window shoppers usually start their product search from the product category page, from where they navigate to the product details pages and add the product to the cart if they love it.